 Methodology – 1400 words

-Data – Quantitative and institutional indicators
+Quantitative and institutional indicators

 Indicators for the typology of LTC systems came from two data sources (Table 1).
-First, six quantitative measures were extracted at the 10th of December 2018 for 36 countries on 18 time points (2000-2017) from OECD health data (OECD, 2018).
+First, six quantitative measures were extracted at the 10th of December 2018 from OECD health data (OECD, 2018).
 Another five institutional indicators were distilled from information within the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018) and the ESPN reports of the European Union (European Commission, 2018).
-In case of ambiguous information, we searched for additional information on the indicator within scientific publications and countries’ official websites.
 All values for the institutional indicators refer to the national rules or the dominant rules in place, since in some countries regional or municipal rules prevail.
 To double-check our values, we contacted national LTC policy experts via e-mail, sent them a questionnaire containing the description of indicators and values including our country-specific assessment of values.
 We received XX questionnaires with comments to our coding between May and July 2019.

 --- TABLE 1 ABOUT HERE ---